 A more recent case involving Maersk shows how cyber attacks can stall the world’s largest global supply chains.
-The "Wiper" virus deleted user data causing huge delays and forcing the company to manage 80% of its shipping volume without any IT for a period of 10 days.
-The total cost, reported many months later, was between $250 - $300 million.
+The "Wiper" virus deleted user data causing massive delays and forcing the company to manage 80 percent of its shipping volume without any IT for 10 days; the total cost, reported many months later, was between $250 - $300 million.

 If users or customers lose trust in an organization's ability to protect their data they can and will find other providers.
-In the highly competitive logistics and transportation industry, this can quickly become a competitive advantage if GDPR is exercised correctly.
+In the highly competitive logistics and transportation industry, this can quickly become a competitive advantage if GDPR gets correctly exercised.

-GDPR is going to fundamentally change the way we collect or process data.
+GDPR is going to change the way we collect or process data fundamentally.
 Before you can even process any data, you need to have a legal ground for doing so.
-The main areas marketers and data protection officers have to think about are consent, contract and the legal obligation to process that data.
+The main areas marketers and data protection officers have to think about are, consent, contract, and the legal obligation to process that data.

-According to the EU’s GDPR, an explicit consent has to be freely given, specifically informed unambiguous indication of the data subjects agreements for processing.
-This means there is no more pre-ticked boxes and no more bundled consents.
+According to the EU’s GDPR, an explicit consent has to be freely given, specifically informed unambiguous indication of the data subjects agreements for processing, meaning there are no more pre-ticked boxes and no more bundled consents.
 Here’s a quick checklist for GDPR compatibility.

 - Gain explicit consent from the user when collecting any data.